Skip to main content

 4. Registers the worker if new

-See Creating a Worker and Versioning Workers for full details.
+See Your First Worker: Step-by-Step and Versioning Workers for full details.

 Running Workers